asu-ke-web-services/wp-front-end-editor/readme.md

 Users should have privilege to edit posts.

-# How to Use:
+# How To Use:

 When you are on Font End of the site and logged you can see `Edit Page` button in the admin bar navigation on the top.

 * On Clicking `Edit page` or `Edit in Page` in drop down you can start editing page.

+* You can also edit page on FEE by clicking on `Edit` button which is inside the post/page.

-* To add `Media/Page Breaks/Line/Read More` in the content keep place the cursor where you want to insert and hit enter key then you will see `Add Block` which navigates you to them.
+* To add `Media/Page Breaks/Line/Read More` in the content place the cursor where you want to insert and hit enter key then you will see `Add Block` which navigates you to them.

 * If you wish to edit in Back End editor click on `Edit in admin panel` button.